nomnom-studio/Dice-of-Six/README.md

 ### **Phase 5 – Post-Launch Development (Aug–Oct 2026)**
 Continuing updates, bug fixes, and feature expansions.
 Focusing on long-term player engagement, content updates, and business documentation for OPT reporting.

 ---

-This roadmap is designed to reflect steady progress and professional development practices
-as part of ongoing **self-employment under OPT** and the growth of **nomnom studio**.

----